-The contrast between sight and sound is mainly created by using a single contact microphone for amplifying all sounds produced by this instrument.
+The contrast between sight and sound is mainly created by using a single contact microphone to amplify the sounds produced by this instrument.
 The main part of the instrument is a simple piece of wood.
 As the drawings by Eric show, there is a hole drilled in this board for a recessed mounting of the piezo disk.
 An older hole (see previous cable in the first drawing) is not in use anymore.
-As Eric explains: “I originally drilled into the end of the board so I could pass audio cable into the recess, similar to how a solid body electric guitar connects its coil to a jack.
+As Eric explains: “I originally drilled into the end of the board so I could pass an audio cable into the recess, similar to how a solid body electric guitar connects its coil to a jack.
 On the Springboard, the cable was soldered to a standard 1/4-inch jack and to the contacts of the piezo disc, inside the board.
-I abandoned that system because whenever I performed on the Springboard with more forceful percussive rhythmic pattern, the shaking would cause the audio plug to jiggle and momentarily break the connection, hence the audio output would be interrupted.”
+I abandoned that system because whenever I performed on the Springboard with more forceful percussive rhythmic patterns, the shaking would cause the audio plug to jiggle and momentarily break the connection, hence the audio output would be interrupted.”

-Since the contact microphone is amplifying the mechanical vibrations of the object itself, the amplified sound is filtered more than in other forms of amplification.
+Since the contact microphone amplifies the mechanical vibrations of the object itself, the amplified sound is filtered more than in other forms of amplification.
 Contact microphones give you a different sonic perspective of an object, without changing their visual characteristics.
-As Eric phrases: “Its ability to act as an aural microscope into unknown sonic yet entirely physical aspects of any object or material is truly exciting, if not amazing” (see The Springboard: The Joy of Piezo Disk Pickups for Amplified Coil Springs).
-He did not really plan to invent an instrument, but he was just looking for “a simple device for amplifying readily available objects and materials, producing a wide range of extraordinary sounds, in a way so tactile and immediate that the Springboard lent itself as easily playable” (see Eric Leonardson’s website on his Springboard, including information on all objects he uses and how to make a similar instrument yourself).
+As Eric phrases: “Its ability to act as an aural microscope into the unknown sonic yet entirely physical aspects of any object or material is truly exciting, if not amazing” (see The Springboard: The Joy of Piezo Disk Pickups for Amplified Coil Springs).
+He did not really plan to invent an instrument, but he was just looking for “a simple device for amplifying readily available objects and materials, producing a wide range of extraordinary sounds, in a way so tactile and immediate that the Springboard lent itself as easily playable” (see Eric Leonardson’s website on his Springboard, including information on all the objects he uses and how to make a similar instrument yourself).
 But as it turned out, his search for sounds resulted in a musical instrument nonetheless.